 Cooler Sizes (Capacities)

 Before we jump in, there are a few considerations to note regarding sizing.
 Most importantly, not all coolers measure interior capacity in the same way.
 Some use cans as a unit of measure, while others use liters, quarts, or gallons.
 That said, quarts are what the majority of manufacturers list, and we’ve utilized that form of measurement throughout this article (when available).
 And a final note: Don’t be misled by the number in a product’s name.
 The Yeti Tundra 65, for example, only boasts around a 60-quart capacity once you account for its thick walls.
+The RTIC 52 QT Ultra-Light's capacity is also smaller than its designation would suggest, and the RovR RollR's tiered interior sacrifices some volume, too.
+Most cooler manufacturers publish the interior dimensions of their coolers online, which can be a good way to compare between models if you're on the fence.

 Small: 10-35 Quarts

 If you most often travel solo or prioritize portability, a small cooler could be a good match.
 At the low end of the capacity range, expect to fit a small amount of ice, a few drinks, and a meal, while 35-quart coolers should hold enough for one or two days.
 It’s worth pointing out that even a 30-plus-quart design will be stretching it for multiple people over a weekend once you properly fill it with ice, so these coolers lack the versatility of the sizes below.
-Among our favorites in this category, the Yeti Roadie 24 balances a burly yet compact build (16.5 in. long and 17.5 in. tall) that is sized right for throwing on a backseat or strapping to an ATV or stand up paddle board.
+Among our favorites in this category, the Yeti Roadie 24 balances a burly yet compact build (16.6 in. long and 17.4 in. tall) that is sized right for throwing on a backseat or strapping to an ATV or stand up paddle board.

-Cooler (Yeti Roadie 24 in canoe)
+Cooler (Yeti Roadie 24 next to Sprinter van)

-The Yeti Roadie 24 is nicely sized for activities when space is at a premium
+The Yeti Roadie 24 is nicely sized for activities when space is at a premium | Credit: Brian McCurdy

 Medium: 35-55 Quarts